 The Washington University School of Medicine Charles F. and Joanne Knight Alzheimer Disease Research Center (ADRC) Research Education Component (REC) began in May 2020.
-The long-term goal of the REC is to support the career development of the next generation of diverse ADRD researchers by providing the trainings, knowledge and resources early-career investigators need to succeed in the field.
-While the REC Scholars Program supports junior faculty, the REC Pathway Program works to connect with a wider range of trainees to support their interested in ADRD research.
+The long-term goal of the REC is to support the career development of the next generation of ADRD researchers by providing the trainings, knowledge and resources that early-career investigators need to succeed in the field.
+While the REC Scholars Program supports junior faculty, the REC Pathway Program works to connect with a wider range of trainees to support their interest in ADRD research.

-The REC Pathway Program and will provide resources and mentoring to all levels of trainees, working with undergrads to faculty.
 The REC Pathway Program leverages national collaborative relationships as well as the rich research and training resources available at Washington University to support Pathway Trainees along the entire training continuum.

 The REC Pathway Program includes: